 Dr Karen SerresCurator of Paintings

 Karen Serres received her training in art history and museum studies at the Ecole du Louvre (1997) and the Sorbonne (1998) in Paris.
-She completed her MA (1999) and PhD (2004) at the Courtauld Institute of Art, where her research focused on French and Italian Baroque painting.
+She completed her MA (1999) and PhD (2004) at The Courtauld, where her research focused on French and Italian Baroque painting.

-She was then appointed Andrew W. Mellon Postdoctoral Fellow at the National Gallery of Art in Washington, working on both painting and sculpture.
-This led to her appointment as Robert H. Smith Research Curator in the Sculpture Department of that institution.
+She was then appointed Andrew W. Mellon Postdoctoral Fellow at the National Gallery of Art in Washington DC, working on French and Italian painting and sculpture.
+She later became the Robert H. Smith Research Curator in the Sculpture Department of that institution.
 In 2009, she was named the Nina and Lee Griggs Associate Curator of European Art at the Yale University Art Gallery in New Haven, Connecticut.
 She returned to the Courtauld as Schroder Foundation Curator of Paintings in September 2012.

 Current and recent exhibitions and projects

-The Gallery’s permanent collection of paintings before 1900 is the object of an ongoing, long-term research project, with the aim of producing a scholarly catalogue online.
+The Courtauld’s collection of paintings before 1900 is the object of an ongoing, long-term research project, with the aim of producing an online scholarly catalogue.

 Bruegel in Black and White.
-Three Grisailles Reunited, The Courtauld Gallery, 2016
+Three Grisailles Reunited, exh. cat.
+The Courtauld Gallery, London, 2016